actuallyfrank/MightyFrenkel/README.md

 - 👋 Hi, I’m @MightyFrenkel
-- 👀 I’m interested in Frontend developmen
+- 👀 I’m interested in Frontend development

 <!---
 MightyFrenkel/MightyFrenkel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.